n0rt0nthec4t/homebridge-nest-accfactory/src/docker-standalone/README.md

 If you would like to try containerised version, please check out the [Nest_accfactory](https://hub.docker.com/r/n0rt0nthec4t/nest_accfactory) at docker hub.
 Configuration instructions for setting the docker version up can be found on the docker hub repository page.
 A pre-built ffmpeg binary is also included.

-## Caveats
+## Disclaimer

-Nest_accfactory is a hobby project of mine, provided as-is, with no warranty whatsoever.
-I've been running it successfully at my home, but your mileage might vary.
+This is a personal hobby project, provided "as-is," with no warranty whatsoever, express or implied, including but not limited to warranties of merchantability or fitness for a particular purpose.
+Building and running this project is done entirely at your own risk.

+Please note that I am not affiliated with any companies, including but not limited to Google, Apple, or any other entities.
+The author of this project shall not be held liable for any damages or issues arising from its use.
+If you do encounter any problems with the source code, feel free to reach out, and we can discuss possible solutions